Jelonki Południowe

 Jelonki Południowe (/pl/; lit.
 'South Jelonki') is a neighbourhood, and a City Information System area, in the Bemowo district of Warsaw, Poland.
 It is a mixed residential area with low-rise singlefamily neighbourhoods of Stare Jelonki and Nowy Chrzanów, and the high-rise multifamily housing estate of Jelonki, and Lazurowa.
-It forms a southern portion of the area of Jelonki.
+It forms the southern portion of the area of Jelonki.

 Jelonki was founded in the 19th century as a small farming community.
 In the 1920s, its land was partitioned, and the village was developed as a garden suburb.
 It was incorporated into Warsaw in 1951.
 In the 1970s, the housing estates of Jelonki, and Lazurowa, were constructed.

 Toponomy

 The name Jelonki is a Polish plural diminutive form of the term meaning cervus, a genus of deer which was present in the area.
 Południowe in its name translates to south, referring to it being the southern portion of the area of Jelonki.